History, tourist information, and nearby accommodation

-The Rotunda, more properly known as the William Smith Museum of Geology, is the second oldest purpose-built museum in England.
-It was constructed in 1828 by William Smith, a prominent geologist, and houses local finds, plus an exhibit on the heritage of the Scarborough area.
+The Rotunda Museum, more properly known as the William Smith Museum of Geology, is the second oldest purpose-built museum in England.
+It was constructed in 1829 by William Smith, a prominent geologist, and houses local finds of geology and archaeology, plus an exhibit on the heritage of the Scarborough area.

 A bit further afield is the popular vintage North York Moors Railway, linking Whitby with Pickering, and taking in some of the best scenery in the North York Moors National Park.

 Most photos are available for licensing, please contact Britain Express image library.

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Scarborough Maritime Heritage Centre - 0.9 miles (Museum)

 Hackness, St Peter's Church - 4.1 miles (Historic Church)